 Confidential Invoice Discounting Price Comparison

-Our study looked at what different discounters would quote for the same, average sized client.
-In this case we found an 86% swing between the top and bottom of the confidential invoice discounting quotes that we were given.
+Our study looked at what different discounters would quote for the same, average-sized client.
+In this case, we found an 86% swing between the top and bottom of the confidential invoice discounting quotes that we were given.
 The study also covered funding levels, by comparing prepayment percentages.

-We went on to explain why you should not just compare headline percentages for admin fees (often wrongly called service charge).
+We went on to explain why you should not just compare headline percentages for admin fees (often wrongly called service charges).
 Our study found that both minimum fees were set to bite increasing costs beyond those percentages in some cases, and the administration fees only accounted for 59% of the charges overall.
 The other components of the overall outlay need to be taken into consideration.